-We typically issue restricted stock units ("RSUs") as stock-based compensation.
-For RSUs, the fair value is the closing market price of the stock on the date immediately preceding the grant.
-We recognize compensation expense over the requisite service period for awards expected to vest.
+We measure compensation cost for all employees, officers, and directors unit-based awards at fair value on the date of grant and recognize compensation expense over the requisite service period for awards expected to vest.
 We account for forfeitures as they occur, rather than applying an estimated forfeiture rate.
-The graded-vesting method of expense recognition is applied to all awards with service-only conditions.
+The straight-line method of expense recognition is applied to all awards with service-only conditions.